NisreenFarhoud/Bash-Cheatsheet/README.md

   $ cat files.txt
   file1.cpp sample.txt
 ```
-We can use the command `cat` to output the contents of a file to the display.
+We can use the command `cat` to output the contents of a file to the display. <br>
 The file doesn't need to exist prior to running the command, if the file isnt already in your working directory, the file will be created.
-If the file already exists, then the contents of the command will overwrite what is already in the file.
+If the file already exists, then the contents of the command will overwrite what is already in the file. <br>
 To avoid overwriting a file, the `>>>` command will do the same thing as the `>` command except it will append to the end of the file instead.
 ###Input Redirection
-Standard input redirection uses the symbol `<`.
+Standard input redirection uses the symbol `<`. <br>
 Just like standard output redirection, the command goes before the symbol and the file that the command will be getting its input from goes after the symbol.
 Running the command `sort` with `<` will cause sort to access the input necessary to execute from the input file instead of standard input, such as:
 ```